zoltan-dulac/progressive-pushstate/README.md

    };
    ```

-   Note that `e` will have a `state` property that will be an object containing the parsed CGI variables of the form that was clicked.
-For example, if the form being used is like the one above, with "Zoltan" filled in as the `name` and "Canada" filled in as the `country`, then the `state` object would be set to
+   Note that `e` will have a `state` property that will be an object containing the parsed query string of the form that was clicked.
+For example, if we filled the form above with "Zoltan" as the `name` and "Canada" as the `country`, then the `state` object would be set to

    ```
    {
 	   name: "Zoltan K. Hawryluk",
-	   country: "Canada",
+	   country: "Canada"
-	   submitButton: "Submit My Country"
    }
    ```